• Skip to primary navigation

 A large pan would be spacious enough to hold 2-3 eggs at a time with a bit of space between them and thereby prevent generating steam.

-• Lightly coat the bottom of the pan with oil of your preference, butter, or bacon fat (approximately 1 Tablespoon).
 If using butter, let it melt.
 You don't need a large amount of fat to fry the eggs because the pan is non-stick and you don't want the eggs to turn out greasy.

-• Crack the eggs gently into the pan to keep the yolks intact (remember: do not overcrowd the pan.
+• Crack the eggs gently into the pan to keep the yolks intact (remember: do not overcrowd the pan!
 Rather, keep a space in between the two eggs).
 Note: An egg ring can be used to keep the eggs round and yolks centered if desired.
 As the eggs cook, their color will change from clear to opaque white.

 • Cook until the tops of the whites are set but the yolk is still runny.
-This will take about 2 to 2-1/2 minutes.
+This will take about 2 to 2½ minutes.
 Meanwhile, if the oil starts to spit it is a sign that the oil is too hot...In this case, please turn the heat down to low.

 • When sunny-side up eggs are ready, remove the pan from the heat.
-Use a large, metal spatula (not rubber) to remove the eggs from the pan one at a time and place on a serving plate.
+Use a large, metal spatula (not rubber) to remove the eggs from the pan one at a time and place them on a serving plate.
 The metal spatula blade is thin enough to slide underneath the eggs without tearing them.

 Recipe Video